Toggle: English / Spanish

 Caterpillars are the larvae (immature forms) of butterflies and moths.
 There are many thousands of types, with a huge variety of colors and sizes.
 They look like worms and are covered in small hairs.
 Most are harmless, but some can cause allergic reactions, especially if your eyes, skin, or lungs come in contact with their hairs, or if you eat them.

 This article is for information only.
 DO NOT use it to treat or manage symptoms from exposure to caterpillars.
-If you or someone you are with is exposed, call your local emergency number (such as 911) or the National Poison Control Center at 1-800-222-1222.
+If you or someone you are with is exposed, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 Below are symptoms of exposure to caterpillar hairs in different parts of the body.